usc-isi-i2/dig-etl-engine/README.md

 - `KAFKA_NUM_PARTITIONS`: partition numbers per topic.
 Set it to the same value as `NUM_ETK_PROCESSES`.
 It will not affect the existing partition number in Kafka topics unless you drop the Kafka container (you will lose all data in Kafka topics).
 - `DIG_AUTH_USER, DIG_AUTH_PASSWORD`: myDIG uses nginx to control access.

-If you are working on Linux, do this additional steps:
+If you are working on Linux, do these additional steps:

     chmod 666 logstash/sandbox/settings/logstash.yml
     sudo sysctl -w vm.max_map_count=262144